Axpers/affluences-test/README.md

 ## Build and run
-You can run this service with docker, there is a Dockerfile available
+You can run this service with docker, there is a Dockerfile available.

+**BUT** note that you will have to change the reservation service ip inside the `.env` file in the root of the project, since the container will not be running on localhost.

 ### Build the image
 ```docker